DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-apply-again-iteration.md

 ### Distinguishing between tasks that are ‘not started’ and ‘in progress’

 At the moment, tasks have 2 states: incomplete and completed.
-But this doesn’t accurately reflect the state of a task: some tasks may not have been toucher, whereas others could have been partially filled out.
+But this doesn’t accurately reflect the state of a task: some tasks may not have been touched, whereas others could have been partially filled out.

 When applying again a copy of their previous application is made to candidates filling out the questions from scratch.
 So in this case, candidates are just as likely make wholesale changes as they are to just mark the task as complete.
 Having 2 states makes this far clearer when applying again.